osherjacobs/LabWork_Findings/on-assumed-breach.md

 There is a school of thought that treats post-compromise research as incomplete or irrelevant unless it also demonstrates the entire kill chain from low privileges.
 That position is understandable but flawed.
 It conflates initial access problems with post-compromise reality and ignores the many legitimate ways elevated access is routinely obtained in real environments.

-Furthermore, the irony is clear: detailing a full, novel execution chain from initial entry to Domain Admin on a public forum would be labeled irresponsible disclosure.
+Furthermore, the irony is clear: detailing a full, novel execution chain from initial entry to Domain Admin on a public forum would be labeled irresponsible disclosure by the very people making the aforementioned objection of incompleteness / irrelevance.
 Yet starting the demonstration at the post-elevation phase is labeled incomplete.
 It is a rhetorical trap that serves only to keep the detection gap unaddressed.

 The reflex to invalidate these findings because "the full path wasn't shown" is a major contributing factor to why breaches continue to succeed at scale.
 It allows organizations to avoid confronting what actually happens once elevated context is reached — which occurs routinely through lateral movement, delegation, token theft, and misconfigurations.